Russia tried to stir up Irish troubles, US think tank says

 Another one was a false email by a Northern Irish party leader on Brexit.

-And a third one said the RIRA had invited "Muslim extremists" to join them to "fight on the Irish soil".
+And a third one said the RIRA had invited "Muslim extremists" to join them to "fight on the [sic] Irish soil".

 The inflammatory content was put online between March 2018 and April 2019, according to Ben Nimmo, a scholar of Russian propaganda at the Atlantic Council, a think tank in Washington.